chainguard-dev/edu/content/chainguard/chainguard-enforce/iam-groups/how-to-manage-iam-groups-in-chainguard-enforce.md

   <Group ID> | demo-group     | This is a shared IAM group for running demos.
 ```

-Some other `chainctl` functions requrie you to know a group's UIDP, making this a useful option to remember.
+Some other `chainctl` functions require you to know a group's UIDP, making this a useful option to remember.

 ## Inviting Others to a Group